Can Minimalism Go Too Far To Be Beneficial?

 Embracing Simplicity

-Minimalism advocates for owning only what we need and finding joy in the essentials.
+Minimalism advocates owning only what we need and finding joy in the essentials.
 The idea is to eliminate distractions, reduce stress, and create a more intentional lifestyle.

 Environmental Impact